(Worship at Redeemer)

 "what small companies need is relevant advice"

-synonyms:pertinent, applicable, apposite, material, apropos, to the point, germane; More
+synonyms: pertinent, applicable, apposite, material, apropos, to the point, germane;

-If "relevant" means "appropriate to the current circumstances," we are strangers.
+If "relevant" means "our refuge is the current cultural ethos," we are strangers.

 "The Christian," writes Eugene Peterson, "is a witness to a new reality that is entirely counter to the culture.
 The Christian faith is a proclamation that God's kingdom has arrived in Jesus, a proclamation that puts the world at risk.
 What Jesus himself proclaimed and we bear witness to is the truth that the sin-soaked, self-centered world is doomed.